 Bureau of Land Management, Interior.

-The purpose of this Notice is to solicit public nominations for three positions on the Wild Horse and Burro Advisory Board (Board).
-The Board provides advice concerning the management, protection, and control of wild free-roaming horses and burros on public lands administered by the Department of the Interior, through the Bureau of Land Management (BLM), and the Department of Agriculture, through the U.S. Forest Service.
+The purpose of this notice is to solicit public nominations for three positions on the Wild Horse and Burro Advisory Board (Board).
+The Board provides advice concerning the management, protection, and control of wild free-roaming horses and burros on public lands administered by the Department of the Interior through the Bureau of Land Management (BLM), and the Department of Agriculture through the U.S. Forest Service.
 The BLM will accept public nominations for 30 days after the publication of this Notice.
-If you have already submitted a nomination in response to the Notice of Call for Nominations for the Wild Horse and Burro Advisory Board, which published in the Federal Register on July 2, 2013 (78 FR 39768), it is not necessary to respond to this Notice.

-All mail sent via the U.S. Postal Service should be sent as follows: National Wild Horse and Burro Program, U.S. Department of Interior, Bureau of Land Management, 1849 C Street NW., Room 2134 LM, Attn: Sharon Kipping, WO 260, Washington, DC 20240.
-All mail and packages that are sent via FedEx or UPS should be addressed as follows: National Wild Horse and Program, U.S. Department of Interior, Bureau of Land Management, 20 M Street SE., Room 2134 LM, Attn: Sharon Kipping, Washington, DC 20003.
-You may also send a fax to Sharon Kipping at 202-912-7182, or email her at firstname.lastname@example.org.Start Further Info
+All mail sent via the U.S. Postal Service should be sent as follows: Division of Wild Horses and Burros, U.S. Department of the Interior, Bureau of Land Management, 1849 C Street NW., Room 2134 LM, Attention: Quiana Davis, WO-260, Washington, DC 20240.
+All mail and packages that are sent via FedEx or UPS should be addressed as follows: Division of Wild Horses and Burros, U.S. Department of the Interior, Bureau of Land Management, 20 M Street SE., Room 2134 LM, Attention: Sarah Bohl, Washington, DC 20003.
+You may also send a fax to Sarah Bohl at 202-912-7182, or email her at firstname.lastname@example.org.

 FOR FURTHER INFORMATION CONTACT: